ixofoundation/ixo-multiclient-sdk/README.md

 #### CosmWasm
 Available at the [CosmWasm module](https://github.com/CosmWasm/wasmd) repository.
-`./codegen/cosmwasm/bundle`
+- `./codegen/cosmwasm/bundle`

 There are a few steps to follow when working with a CosmWasm smart contract.

-NB: Instantiation is only required when the contract is not available on the chain instance that you are working with.
+> Instantiation is only required when the contract is not available on the chain instance that you are working with.

-1. See NB note above.
-Only instantiate an instance of the contract with which to interact, if needed.
+1. See note above.
+Only instantiate an instance of the contract, if needed.
   1. Retrieve the contract code for your target smart contract.
      - Contract code is provided by the contract namespace in custom queries.
      - `./custom_queries/contract`